-- The assets of the CRA exceeded its liabilities at the close of the most recent fiscal year by \$15.7 million (net position). - The CRA's total net position increased by \$1.9 million which was attributable primarily to budgeted capital expenditures not completed by fiscal year end. - The CRA's tax increment revenues increased by \$.2 million or approximately 16.7%.
-This resulted from increased property values of 9.2% from all properties within the CRA.
+- The assets of the CRA exceeded its liabilities at the close of the most recent fiscal year by \$8.2 million (net position). - The CRA's total net position decreased by \$7.5 million which was attributable primarily to a project assistance agreement in advance of tax revenues. - The CRA's tax increment revenues increased by \$0.2 million or approximately 14.3%.
+This resulted from increased property values of 10.2% from all properties within the CRA.